Efficient Offline Reinforcement Learning: First Imitate, then Improve: Theoretical Analysis

 We now make the strong assumption that the approximation error is in fact independent of the initialization and iteration step, such that $\epsilon_i=\epsilon'_j=\epsilon \ \forall \ i,j \in \mathbb{N}$, so that we can proceed to combine Equations \ref{eqn:delta} and \ref{eqn:deltaprime} as follows (assuming without loss of generality that $k > k'$):

 We see that $\hat Q'_0 \rightarrow \hat Q_0 \implies k'\rightarrow k$, i.e. a given initialization requires a given number of fitted $Q$-iterations to converge, as expected.
+Notice also the dependency on $1/\ln\gamma$, supporting our intuition that the efficiency improvement will generally be greatest for long-horizon tasks.
 We also see that as $\hat Q'_0$ becomes closer to $Q^*$ (in terms of the infinite norm over all states and actions), the numerator grows with respect to the denominator and so $k-k'$ increases logarithmically, demonstrating that the number of fitted $Q$-iterations $k'$ decreases as the $Q'_0$ initialization improves.

 In this work, we parameterize the $Q$ function with a network and assume this can be initialized to the approximate behavior value function $Q_B$ by pre-training the network with a supervised Monte-Carlo value error, so $\hat Q'_0=\hat Q_B$.
 If we assume that the behavior policy $\pi_B$ that generated the offline data achieves returns better than random (zero), we expect that $||\hat{Q}_B-Q^*||_\infty<||Q^*||_\infty$.
 If this holds, then Equation \ref{eqn:efficiency} demonstrates that the training efficiency (number of $Q$-iterations to convergence) should improve by initializing $\hat Q'_0=\hat Q_B$ compared to $\hat Q_0=0$.
-However, there are many ways in which this theory could be deviated from in practice, such as the use of generalized value iteration (rather than fitted $Q$-iteration) used by modern deep actor-critic methods, the use of a squared- rather than infinite-norm loss function, the strong assumption that the error in each fitted $Q$-iteration is constant for any initialization, and the fact that variance in Monte-Carlo value targets may be such that $||\hat{Q}_B-Q^*||_\infty \not < ||Q^*||_\infty$ (especially given the infinite norm).
+However, there are many ways in which this theory could be deviated from in practice, such as the use of generalized value iteration (rather than fitted $Q$-iteration) in modern deep actor-critic methods, the use of a squared- rather than infinite-norm loss function, the strong assumption that the error in each fitted $Q$-iteration is constant for any initialization, and the fact that variance in Monte-Carlo value targets may be such that $||\hat{Q}_B-Q^*||_\infty \not < ||Q^*||_\infty$ (especially given the infinite norm).
 Despite these limitations, this theoretical analysis provides clear motivation for our practical implementation outlined below.